E. Almer Ames Jr.

 Edward Almer Ames Jr. (January 22, 1903 – May 19, 1987) was a Virginia lawyer and member of the Virginia General Assembly representing Virginia's Eastern shore between 1956 and 1968.
 A member of the Byrd Organization, Ames was also a member of the new legislative Boatwright Committee which investigated the NAACP as part of the Massive Resistance to racial integration vowed by U.S. Senator Harry F. Byrd after the U.S. Supreme Court decisions in Brown v.
 Board of Education.

 Early and family life

-Ames was borne in Onley, Virginia in January 1903 to Edward Almer Ames (1856-1939) and his wife Lena E. Trower (1872-).
+Ames was borne in Onley, Virginia in January 1903 to Edward Almer Ames (1856-1939) and his wife Lena E. Trower (1871-1952).
 He had an elder brother Floyd (1896-1972) and sister Margaret (b.
 1899), as well as a younger sister Ethel (1909-2003).
-Almer Ames attended Randolph-Macon College, and joinedPhi Delta Phi and Phi Beta Kappa before graduating with a B.A. degree.
+Almer Ames attended Randolph-Macon College, and joined Phi Delta Phi and Phi Beta Kappa before graduating with a B.A. degree.
 He then attended Washington and Lee University in Lexington, Virginia and won election to the Order of the Coif before graduating with an LL.B. degree.
 He married Elizabeth Johnson Melson in January 1936, and they had a son, E. Almer Ames III.